dcdxy/dcdxy.github.io/_projects/1_project.md

     Available from: https://doi.org/10.1093/bioadv/vbad031.
     ---

 I developed peaKO during my MSc at the University of Toronto.
 I used Snakemake to write the main workflow that ties together a series of Python scripts.
-The name "peaKO" comes from "peak" and "KO", but it's also a reference to the name my grandma would have chosen for a hedgehog :)
+The name "peaKO" (pee-koh) comes from "peak" and "KO" (knockout), but it's also a reference to the name my grandma would have chosen for a hedgehog, as in "orange pekoe" :)

 [//]: # "Comment"